daveboat/denseFlow_GPU/README.md

 ## Prerequisites
 You need to compile opencv with opencv-contrib with CUDA.

-On Ubuntu 18.04, after cloning the opencv and opencv-contribs from github, I ran (change cloned-opencv-directory and path-to/opencv_contrib/modules to the path to your cloned opencv directory and the path to your opencv-contrib modules directory, respectively)
+On Ubuntu 18.04, after cloning the opencv and opencv-contribs from github, I ran

 ```
 cd cloned-opencv-directory